What became of one of the most holy relics of Christ - the veil with the imprint of his face, the Mandylion?

 For humans and animals, the Yucatan context has always meant that they had to search for water underground or use broken Cenotes as wells.

-A history of lead
+A history of lead in ancient Rome

 Great events are known to cast their shadows, even if sometimes they cast them behind.
 Whether the Emperor Nero was really the one who burned Rome in 64 A.D. or whether it burned due to carelessness is difficult to determine today, but it is clear that this event had consequences.
 Among others it resulted in...
 Continue Reading →